kjolley/BIGSdb_documentation/dbase_setup.rst

   * Completely ignore field.
 This is useful if you access a database using different configuration files and a field is not relevant to a particular instance.
 See also :ref:`Over-riding values<system_overrides>`.

+* isolate_display

+  * Set to 'no' to not show field on the isolate information page.

 * length